blackjack4494/yt-dlc/README.md

 There will be a `youtube-dlc.exe` in `/dist`

 New way to build Windows is to use `python pyinst.py` (please use python3 64Bit)
-For 32Bit Version use a 32Bit Version of python (3 preferred here as well) and run `python pyinst32.py`
+For 32 Bit Version use a 32 Bit Version of python (3 preferred here as well) and run `python pyinst32.py`

 For Unix:
 You will need the required build tools